THE PERFECT CURE FOR FEAR

-There are few things in life that are totally incompatible.
-Love and fear are certainly contrastive and incompatible.
-It is absolutely impossible to have both together at the same time.
+Few things in life are incompatible.
+Love and fear are undoubtedly contrastive and incompatible.
+It is impossible to have both together at the same time.

 Where there is love, there is no fear; and where there is fear, there is no love!